rollthecloudinc/hedge/README.md

 * Search
   * JSON documents become searchable using [Open Search](https://opensearch.org/) API and dashboards.
 Climate Warrior App installers will have access to both Open Search API and their own dashboards.
   * Index schemas will also be customizable including defining the schema documents will use for indexing.
+* Interactive Docs
+  * Interactive swagger docs for each orgs database.
 * Notifications
   * Clients will be able to subscribe to various push notifications during the flow of saving data.
 * Webhooks